Master of Business Administration

 You then study 45 credits of optional (or 'elective') modules.
-Most of these elective modules are rated at 15 credits although two are 30-credit modules.
-Please note that the 30-credit module Business, human rights law and corporate social responsibility (W822) starts in November each year and that Business operations: delivering value (T883) is available for the last time in November 2013.
+Most of these elective modules are rated at 15 credits.
+Please note that the 30-credit module Business, human rights law and corporate social responsibility (W822) starts in November each year and that Business operations: delivering value (T883) is available for the last time in May 2014.
 If you take two 30-credit modules you can only count 45 credits towards your MBA.

 To complete your MBA, you then take a 30-credit compulsory action-learning based project module, Making a difference: the management initiative (B839).
 This is typically undertaken in your own organisation (though this is not a requirement) which enables you to demonstrate your mastery of the art of management.
 Although you study this module last, you will find that preparation for it begins with your first module and is embedded throughout your MBA studies.

 You should note that the University’s unique study rule applies to this qualification.
 This means that you must include at least 60 credits from OU modules that have not been counted in any other OU qualification that has previously been awarded to you.